 The Department of Speech, Theatre and Dance recognizes that public speaking skills are essential for career success and civic participation.
-In addition to speech courses that expose students to the skills, understandings and competencies necessary in effective public speech performances, the department sponsors the UT Center for Public Speaking.
-The center’s mission is to enhance oral communication skills and offer support services at The University of Tampa.
-We provide one-to-one tutoring and small group workshops with peer tutors.
+In addition to speech courses that expose students to the skills, understandings and competencies necessary for effective public speech performances, the department sponsors the UT Center for Public Speaking.
+The Center’s mission is to enhance oral communication skills and offer support services at The University of Tampa.
+We provide one-to-one tutoring and small group workshops with peer tutors and experienced professionals.
 This free service is available to all students, faculty and staff.

 Speaking Center services include: